bitcoincashorg/bitcoincash.org/spec/uahf-technical-spec.md

 ### REQ-5 (max tx / max block sigops rules for blocks > 1 MB)

-Blocks larger than 1,000,000 shall be subject to "BU tx/sigops rules" as follows:
+Blocks larger than 1,000,000 shall be subject to "Extended BU tx/sigops rules" as follows:

 1. maximum sigops per block shall be calculated based on the actual size of